formsandflows/PACo/Canvas components/PACo_Dialog_A.md

 | Title | The internal name.
 This is needed to support multilingual canvas apps. |
 | Type | The button type.
 Possible values are "Primary" and "Secondary". |

-For the height, only the height property of the first button record is used.
+For the height of buttons, only the height property of the first button record is used.

 ### cmp_OnSelect
 This custom property contains a required parameter called "cmp_Param_Button" which contains the title of the button clicked on.